WeatherLab/fsodoc/source/general/views.rst

 Loading Multiple Views
 ======================

-CodeIgniter will intelligently handle multiple calls to ``view()`` from within a controller.
+FSO will intelligently handle multiple calls to ``view()`` from within a controller.
 If more than one call happens they will be appended together.
 For example, you may wish to have a header view, a menu view, a content view, and a footer view.
 That might look something like this::

-	class Page extends \CodeIgniter\Controller
+	class Page extends \FSO\Controller
 	{
 		public function index()
 		{